Aptoide/aptoide-client-v8/app-games/src/main/java/com/aptoide/android/aptoidegames/gamegenie/README.md

 - fix keyboard hiding the top part of the screen
 - create a loading animation for the LOADING phase
 - implement the analytics

+- make new request to token when receiving 401